qua-platform/quam-builder/quam_builder/architecture/quantum_dots/voltage_sequence/README.md

 - Supports Python numbers and QUA variables for levels/durations.

+### Important Behavior (Zeroing Semantics)

+- Unspecified physical channels are treated as 0 V on each call (consistent with `GateSet.resolve_voltages`).
+- When the sequence is created from a `VirtualGateSet`, any virtual gate not included in a call is assumed 0 V for that operation.
+This clears any previous contribution from that virtual gate in the resolved physical voltages.

+Implication: virtual gates do not maintain state across calls.
+To preserve a virtual configuration, always include all relevant virtual gates (and their values) in each `step_to_voltages`/`ramp_to_voltages` call, or operate directly on physical gates.

 **Creating a `VoltageSequence`:**

 The sequence must be defined within a QUA program